-The second objective is to examine the association between three distracting factors (the student's number of working hours per week during the semester, the student's job type - whether or not it is related to accounting or business in general, and the student's number of courses taken in the semester) and the student's performance in the MIS course.
+The second objective is to examine the association between three distracting factors (the student's number of work hours per week during the semester, the student's work type - whether or not it is related to IT/IS, accounting, or business in general - and the student's number of courses taken in the semester) and the student's performance in the GIS course.
 Intuitively, the higher the number of work hours per week, the less time the student will have to study for the course resulting in lower course grade.
-Furthermore, if the student's job is not related to accounting or business in general, the student's grade in the MIS course will be lower than if the student's job is related to one of these areas.
+Furthermore, if the student's work is not related to IT/IS, accounting, or business in general, the student's grade in the GIS course will be lower than if the student's work is related to one of these areas in that order.
 Additionally, it is likely that the performance of a student taking higher number of courses will be affected negatively because the student may not be able to devote sufficient number of hours of study to the course.
-In light of the above discussion, the authors hypothesize that if the student's number of work hours per week is high, and/or the student's job is not related to accounting or business in general, and/or the number of courses taken in the semester is higher than average, there will be a significant negative association between these distracting factors and the student's performance in the MIS course.
+In light of the above discussion, the authors hypothesize that if the student's number of work hours per week is high, and/or the student's work is not related to IT/IS, accounting, or business in general, and/or the number of courses taken in the semester is higher than average, there will be a significant negative association between these distracting factors and the student's performance in the GIS course.
 The potential exists for distracting factors to offset each other, thereby cancelling out any single factor effect.
 For example, a student who works higher number of hours per week may take fewer courses, and vice versa, so that there is no negative effect on performance.
 For this reason, the authors tested the effect of each distracting factor on student performance while controlling for the other two factors.
-The authors also investigated the associations among the distracting factors themselves.
+The authors also tested the effect of each distracting factor on student performance while controlling for the other two factors as well as the prior ability factors (COBM 401 grade and OGPA).

-The third objective is to examine the association between students' performance in the MIS course and their grade in the pre-requisite Financial and Managerial Accounting courses, and their overall GPA (OGPA).
-Based on the results of several prior studies, the authors hypothesize that there are positive and significant associations between these prior actual abilities and student performance.
-Thus, the hypotheses are that students who earned higher grades in Financial and Managerial Accounting, or have high OGPAs, will earn higher grades in the MIS course, and vice versa.
+The third objective is to examine the association between students' performance in the GIS course and their grade in the pre-requisite COBM 401(Accounting for Managers) course, and their overall GPA (OGPA).
+Based on the results of several prior studies, the authors hypothesize that there are positive and significant associations between these prior actual abilities factors and student performance.
+Thus, the hypotheses are that students who earned higher grades in Accounting for Managers, or have high OGPAs, will earn higher grades in the GIS course, and vice versa.

-The fourth objective is to examine the association between students' performance in the MIS course and their age, gender, and major.
-Based on the results of most prior studies, the authors do not expect any significant association between age or gender and student performance in the MIS course.
+The fourth objective is to examine the association between students' performance in the GIS course and some other factors (specifically, age, gender, and undergraduate major).
+Based on the results of most prior studies, the authors do not expect any significant association between age or gender and student performance in the GIS course.
 The authors included these two variables to empirically show that the results of this study are in line with the results of most prior studies.
-The authors believe that the major will not have significant effect on student performance because the MIS course is required for all business major students.
-The MIS course covers broad aspects of different business areas and focuses on how to provide useful information to them effectively and efficiently.
+The authors believe that the undergraduate major will have a significant effect on student performance because students whose undergraduate major is accounting are expected to have better performance in the GIS course (which is an accounting course) than students whose undergraduate major is finance, management, marketing, or business in general.